 Welcoming James to the SSAFA team in 2021 for digital fundraising

-This is James, SSAFA’s commemorative bear.
+This is James, the commemorative bear of SSAFA the Armed Forces Charity.
 He’s heading out on a new adventure to collect donations in a new, touch-free and digital way.

-James is holding a QR code sticker and NFC tag.
+James – named for the founder of the charity, Sir James Gildea – is holding a QR code sticker and NFC tag.
 This means people can donate via the digital bucket by either tapping the NFC tag or scanning the QR code with their smartphone camera.
-The process is quick, easy and provides an alternative payment method suitable for those who no longer carry cash.
+The process is quick, and easy and provides an alternative payment method suitable for those who no longer carry cash.

 The concept of a charity box inspired new fundraising ideas

 The concept uses SSAFA’s mascot and expands on the traditional collection bucket or charity box.
 It was designed by Harry Pearce, our Creative Marketing Executive, as part of a collaboration between interns at Good Thyngs and Foolproof.

 Harry took on the challenge of designing a memorable object that would encourage people to donate using their smartphone.
 Despite the end goal being only a concept, he took the project to heart.
 After designing the bear, he made physical mock-ups at home to test the practicality of the design in the real world.

 “The teddy bear and the collection bucket are timeless and recognisable.
 I wanted to make cashless donations seem less intimidating to people who aren’t used to them by using an approachable character to represent the charity.

 I designed the bear itself with paper dolls in mind.
 SSAFA supports people of many varied military backgrounds, so by making a ‘mascot’ that could be reproduced in different uniforms, it will be easy to add a personal touch.” – Harry, Creating Marketing Executive at Good Thyngs

 How James will get ready for multiple fundraising events